How should I deal with market volatility?

 How can I help ensure I don’t outlive my savings?

 To help protect against the risk of outliving your retirement savings, ensure that your essential expenses are covered by sources such as:

 By providing a fixed payment amount, these sources may help protect you from market volatility and lower your risk of outliving your money.

-- Use the retirement worksheet to help analyze your retirement expenses.
+- Use the retirement expense planning worksheet to help analyze your retirement expenses.

 - Talk to your financial advisor and tax advisor about possible approaches to retirement income.

 Wells Fargo Advisors does not provide tax or legal advice.
 Please consult with your tax and/or legal advisors before taking any action that may have tax and/or legal consequences.